TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 G) Heroic action of the offender such as saving the life of an employee or other offender.

-c) The decision to award supplemental sentence credit shall be at the sole discretion of the Director or his or her designee.
+c) The decision to award earned discretionary sentence credit shall be at the sole discretion of the Director or his or her designee.

-d) No offender shall be eligible to receive supplemental sentence credit if he or she:
+d) No offender shall be eligible to receive earned discretionary sentence credit if he or she:

-3) Has been found guilty of, or has a pending charge resulting from, a criminal offense committed during his or her current term of incarceration;
+4) Has been found guilty of, or has a pending charge resulting from, a criminal offense committed during his or her current term of incarceration.

-e) No offender whose court sentencing order recommends substance abuse treatment for offenses committed on or after September 1, 2003 shall be awarded supplemental sentence credit unless:
+e) No offender whose court sentencing order recommends substance abuse treatment for offenses committed on or after September 1, 2003 shall be awarded earned discretionary sentence credit unless:

 1) He or she participates in and completes a substance abuse treatment program; or

-f) No offender who has been convicted of a sex offense, as defined in the Sex Offender Registration Act, committed on or after June 1, 2008 shall be awarded supplemental sentence credit unless he or she:
+f) No offender who has been convicted of a sex offense, as defined in the Sex Offender Registration Act, committed on or after June 1, 2008 shall be awarded earned discretionary sentence credit unless he or she:

 1) Successfully completes or is participating in sex offender treatment as defined by the Sex Offender Management Board (see 20 Ill.
 Adm.
 Code 1905); or